How To Align Your Spine In Bed For Back Pain Relief

 While there are things that you can do to improve each position, there’s no doubt that some positions are easier on your back than others.

 If there were a gold medal that went out to the best sleeping position for your spine, it would go to back sleeping.
 Silver would go to side sleeping.
-And if back sleeping had to get any medal at all, it would get bronze, though experts generally agree that it can be terrible for your back.
+And if stomach sleeping had to get any medal at all, it would get bronze, though experts generally agree that it can be terrible for your back.

 With that said, fighting to stay on your back when your body wants to stay in another position won’t do you any favors.
 It’ll only make you lose sleep.